 Women, Infants & Children (WIC)

-Provides basic nutrition services to eligible pregnant, breastfeeding, and postpartum women, infants, and children up to age five.
+Fueling Healthy Futures: WIC program provides nutrition and breastfeeding support to eligible pregnant and postpartum women, infants, and children up to age 5.

 Need to schedule an appointment?
-Please submit the request using the online form.
+Please submit the request using the online form or call 704-336-6500.

 Locations